microsoft/azure-kms/docs/Monorepo.md

 ### Docker
 We should try to keep docker files the same

+### governance
+All except custom constitutions

+## .build_tag
+On a new setup we need to run make build-bing-ads or make build-conf-ai.
+After the initial build, make build will consistently use the tag in .build_tag

 ## Open issues
 Circular dependencies during build
 Common endpoints
+Common code for tests
+use the different governance files